alesbatalla/SingleNodeCDPCluster/README.md

 To install Schema Registry, you must use an appropriate template file, like `all.json`.

 ### Configuration and installation

+- Review /azure_templates dir to create a VM with disk.
 - If you created the VM on Azure and need to resize the OS disk, here are the [instructions](scripts/how-to-resize-os-disk.md).
 - add 2 inbound rules to the Security Group:
   - to allow your IP only, for all ports.